Kwasi-Dankwa/sports_retail_rev_repo/README.md

 ### Price Comparison (Nike v Adidas)

+A Common Table Expression (CTE) named brand_price was used to calculate the average listing and sale prices for each brand by joining the brands_v2 and finance tables on product_id.
+An INNER JOIN was used to ensure that only products with complete financial and branding information (i.e., present in both tables) were included in the analysis.
+This prevents null values and ensures the accuracy of the aggregated price metrics.

+<pre><code>-
+  - Calculate the average sale price difference between Adidas and Nike WITH brand_price AS ( SELECT b.brand, AVG(f.listing_price) AS average_listing_price, AVG(f.sale_price) AS average_sale_price
+  FROM brands_v2 b
+  INNER JOIN finance f ON b.product_id = f.product_id
+  WHERE b.brand IN ('Adidas', 'Nike') GROUP BY b.brand )
+  SELECT
+  (SELECT average_sale_price FROM brand_price WHERE brand = 'Adidas') - (SELECT average_sale_price FROM brand_price WHERE brand = 'Nike')
+  AS price_difference_adidas_nike;
+</code></pre>

 #### Adidas
 * Adidas lists products at higher prices but sells at lower prices (approx. 34% discount).